lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

+# Terminology {#Term}

+This section defines the terminology and acronyms used in this document.
+It extends the terminology of {{RFC8376}}.

+* App: LPWAN Application, as defined by {{RFC8376}}.
+An application sending/receiving packets to/from the Dev.

+* Bi: Bidirectional.
+Characterizes a Field Descriptor that applies to headers of packets traveling in either direction (Up and Dw, see this glossary).

+* CDA: Compression/Decompression Action.
+Describes the pair of actions that are performed at the compressor to compress a header field and at the decompressor to recover the original value of the header field.

+* Context: A set of Rules used to compress/decompress headers.

+* Dev: Device, as defined by {{RFC8376}}.

+* DevIID: Device Interface Identifier.
+The IID that identifies the Dev interface.

+* DI: Direction Indicator.
+This field tells which direction of packet travel (Up, Dw or Bi) a Field Description applies to.
+This allows for asymmetric processing, using the same Rule.

+* Dw: Downlink direction for compression/decompression, from SCHC C/D in the network to SCHC C/D in the Dev.

+* FID: Field Identifier.
+This identifies the protocol and field a Field Description applies to.

+* FL: Field Length is the length of the original packet header field.
+It is expressed as a number of bits for header fields of fixed lengths or as a type (e.g., variable, token length, ...) for field lengths that are unknown at the time of Rule creation.
+The length of a header field is defined in the corresponding protocol specification (such as IPv6 or UDP).

+* FP: when a Field is expected to appear multiple times in a header, Field Position specifies the occurrence this Field Description applies to
+  (for example, first uri-path option, second uri-path, etc. in a CoAP header), counting from 1.
+The value 0 is special and means "don't care", see {{RFC8724}} Section 7.2.

+* IID: Interface Identifier.
+See the IPv6 addressing architecture {{RFC7136}}.

+* L2 Word: this is the minimum subdivision of payload data that the L2 will carry.
+In most L2 technologies, the L2 Word is an octet.
+  In bit-oriented radio technologies, the L2 Word might be a single bit.
+  The L2 Word size is assumed to be constant over time for each device.

+* MO: Matching Operator.
+An operator used to match a value contained in a header field with a value contained in a Rule.

+* Rule ID (Rule Identifier): An identifier for a Rule.
+SCHC C/D on both sides share the same Rule ID for a given packet.
+A set of Rule IDs are used to support SCHC F/R functionality.

+* TV: Target value.
+A value contained in a Rule that will be matched with the value of a header field.

+* Up: Uplink direction for compression/decompression, from the Dev SCHC C/D to the network SCHC C/D.

 # SCHC rules

-This document defines a YANG module to represent both compression and fragmentation rules, which leads to common representation for values for all the rules elements.

 SCHC compression is generic, the main mechanism does not refer to a specific protocol.
-Any header field is abstracted through an ID, a position, a direction, and a value that can be a numerical value or a string. {{RFC8724}} and {{RFC8824}} specify fields for IPv6 {{RFC8200}}, UDP{{RFC0768}}, CoAP {{RFC7252}} including options definied for no serveur response  {{RFC7967}} and OSCORE {{RFC8613}}.
+Any header field is abstracted through an Field Identifier (FID), a position (FP), a direction (DI), and a value that can be a numerical value or a string. {{RFC8724}} and {{RFC8824}} specify fields for IPv6 {{RFC8200}}, UDP{{RFC0768}}, CoAP {{RFC7252}} including options defined for no server response  {{RFC7967}} and OSCORE {{RFC8613}}.
 For the latter {{RFC8824}} splits this field into sub-fields.

 SCHC fragmentation requires a set of common parameters that are included in a rule.
 These parameters are defined in {{RFC8724}}.

-The YANG data model allows to select the compression or the fragmentation using the feature command.
+The YANG data model enables the compression and the fragmentation selection using the feature statement.

 ## Compression Rules {#comp_types}